Zacks Investment Review – Is This Robo-Advisor Right for You?

 - The minimum account balance of $25,000 will exclude new and small investors.

 - The fee structure is high compared to robo-advisors (especially for portfolios valued at less than $100,000), but the investment service is actively managed, and more comparable with traditional human investment management, where its fees are much lower.
 There are many robo-advisors with lower management fees.

-Zacks Advantage is an excellent investment platform if you’re looking for the benefits of automated investing through a robo-advisor.
-They’ll create and manage a portfolio for you, including automatic rebalancing, and tax-loss harvesting on an account balance over $50,000.
+Zacks Advantage is an excellent investment platform if you’re looking for the benefits of automated investing and active portfolio management through a robo-advisor.
+They’ll create and manage a portfolio for you, including automatic rebalancing and tax-loss harvesting on an account balance over $50,000.

-But the main advantage to the service is that it’s actively managed and employs proprietary Zacks research.
-This gives you an opportunity to outperform the market, and may even provide some protection against market declines during down market cycles.
-In that way, it functions more like a portfolio with human investment management advice.
+The main advantage to the Zacks service is that it’s actively managed and employs proprietary Zacks research.
+This gives you an opportunity to outperform the market and may even provide some protection against market declines during down market cycles.
+In that way, it functions more like a traditional investment advisor, with a specialized investment strategy.

-Zacks Advantage fees are higher than most other robo-advisors, but it isn’t a direct comparison either.
+Zacks Advantage fees are higher than several other robo-advisors for smaller accounts, but it isn’t a direct comparison either.
 Zacks Advantage provides active investment management, which represents a higher level of service than other robo-advisors.

-Due to my familiarity and use of Zacks research over many years, I have a particular interest in following this robo’s progress to find out whether it’s likely to outperform it’s peers over time.
-Of course, the robo-advisors long term performance numbers won’t be known for several years.
+Due to my familiarity and use of Zacks research over many years, I have a particular interest in following this robo’s progress to find out whether it outperforms its peers over time.

 If you’d like more information, or you’d like to open an account, visit the Zacks Advantage website.